lagadwi/gallery-automation/README.md

 https://www.katalon.com/download/
 2. install Android Studio for using ADV(Android Virtual Device) https://developer.android.com/studio
+I suggest use android studio  because you can change device API level, so we can do tests on multiple devices with different API level
 3. Clone and build Gallery application https://github.com/flutter/gallery or you also can download it on